Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

 Well, by now you know there was a great "experimental" voting event for SPOs over the last few weeks.
 By "experimental", it really was a serious litmus test, and the first semi-official Cardano Governance voting event.

-If you follow us at BALANCE, you probably are well aware, but just in case, here's the Cardano Foundation tweet.
+If you follow us at BALANCE, you are probably already well aware, but just in case, here's the Cardano Foundation tweet.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">📌Mark the day as we take a step towards <a href="https://twitter.com/hashtag/Cardano?src=hash&amp;ref_src=twsrc%5Etfw">#Cardano</a> <a href="https://twitter.com/hashtag/governance?src=hash&amp;ref_src=twsrc%5Etfw">#governance</a> with the very first on-chain poll. 📊<br><br>The <a href="https://twitter.com/hashtag/CardanoFoundation?src=hash&amp;ref_src=twsrc%5Etfw">#CardanoFoundation</a> has published a first question regarding k and minPoolCost parameters.<br><br>🗳SPOs can cast their ballot until the end of the epoch.<br><br>➡️<a href="https://t.co/tVrI8LnXaK">https://t.co/tVrI8LnXaK</a> <a href="https://t.co/nIzqsEBhj2">pic.twitter.com/nIzqsEBhj2</a></p>&mdash; Cardano Foundation (@Cardano_CF) <a href="https://twitter.com/Cardano_CF/status/1659032512457474048?ref_src=twsrc%5Etfw">May 18, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The SPO Poll on the **Reward Sharing Scheme: k and minPoolCost** was a great catalyst to get people thinking about what pools they delegate to, what they represent, and most importantly, the long term security and decentralization of Cardano.
+The SPO Poll on the Reward Sharing Scheme: k and minPoolCost was a significant catalyst that prompted individuals to contemplate the pools they delegate to, their representation, and, most importantly, the long-term security and decentralization of Cardano through the staking equation parameters.

-In all seriousness, Stake Pools and the Ada Staking Rewards provide the fundamental primative to the monetary policy, blockchain consensus (minting blocks), and the Sybil and Off-Chain Government Attack Resistance thru holding Ada and being decentralized.
+Stake Pools and Ada Staking Rewards play a crucial role in the monetary policy, blockchain consensus (block minting), as well as in providing resistance against Sybil and Off-Chain Government Attacks through Ada holdings and decentralization.

-The Reward Sharing Scheme (RSS) Staking Equation is of utmost importance for the game theory incentives of long term decentralization, and thus forced commodity classification of Ada by the SEC.
+The Reward Sharing Scheme (RSS) Staking Equation holds immense importance in terms of game theory incentives for long-term decentralization and, consequently, the compelled classification of Ada as a commodity by the SEC.

 [AdaState.net](https://adastat.net/) did a great job of tracking the poll live and providing results in a exportable .csv format.
 [You can see it here.](https://adastat.net/polls/96861fe7da8d45ba5db95071ed3889ed1412929f33610636c072a4b5ab550211)

-Honestly, the Cardano Foundation (CF) did a pretty good job of hosting this poll advertisement, holding meetings with SPOs, answer questions, and being available on Telegram Channels (thank you Markus) as well the Forum.
+The Cardano Foundation (CF) deserves credit for effectively hosting this poll, conducting meetings with SPOs, responding to questions, and being accessible on Telegram Channels (special thanks to Markus) as well as the Forum.

-All in all, we BALANCE are very educated and in-the-weeds if you will in the Reward Sharing Scheme (RSS), or the Staking Rewards given to pools and delegators equation.
+At BALANCE, we possess a deep understanding of the Reward Sharing Scheme (RSS) or the equation governing Staking Rewards for pools and delegators.

-We believe that none of the provided options would provide the freedom of choice and free market conditions for Stake Pool Operators to thrive and choose their own rewards, not be confined to a minimum fee.
+**We believe that none of the options presented in the poll would offer the freedom of choice and the necessary conditions for a free market, allowing Stake Pool Operators to thrive and determine their own rewards without being restricted by a minimum fee.**

-Here's the official statement for our vote:
+Here's the official statement for the **BALNC Pool vote**:

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">BALNC voted &quot;None&quot; for CIP-0094 because our choice for network health and decentralization were not on the ballot, nor given an option, and we stood by our principles.<a href="https://twitter.com/hashtag/Cardano?src=hash&amp;ref_src=twsrc%5Etfw">#Cardano</a> Austrian Economics meets Decentralization.<a href="https://t.co/dMuVrTPc0b">https://t.co/dMuVrTPc0b</a> <a href="https://t.co/77MMrZ6inL">pic.twitter.com/77MMrZ6inL</a></p>&mdash; BALANCE (@BalanceData22) <a href="https://twitter.com/BalanceData22/status/1659030008482988034?ref_src=twsrc%5Etfw">May 18, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-If you want a detailed explanation of how Multi-Pool Operators can gain the current reward sharing scheme system thru minimum fee "farming" and cabal forcing other pools to join their mandatory high fees, the Great [Army of Spies](https://twitter.com/ArmySpies) broke it down beautifully, and was a great advocate for Single Pools and decentralization.
+If you're interested in a detailed explanation of how Multi-Pool Operators can exploit the current reward sharing scheme system through minimum fee "farming" and coercing other pools to join them in imposing high fees, the Great [Army of Spies](https://twitter.com/ArmySpies) has done an excellent job of breaking it down.
+They have been a strong advocate for Single Pools and decentralization.
 We highly recommend watching his video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DRYryGCPGSI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>